Skymero/Tools/Tapa_tool/DOCS/Tapa_Tool_Architecture.md

 The Tapa Tool is designed to:
 1. Extract parts requirements from specification documents
-2. Search for matching parts on Mouser.com
+2. Search for matching parts on Mouser.com or Digikey.com
 3. Verify TAA compliance of found parts
 4. Output TAA compliant parts to structured formats